kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/gcp-broker-provider/docs/plans-details.md

 4. Set the `Project Owner` role.
 5. Click **Create key** and choose `JSON` as a key type.
 6. Save the `JSON` file.
-7. Create a secret from the JSON file:
+7. Create a Secret from the JSON file by running this command:

 ```
 kubectl create secret generic gcp-broker-data --from-file=sa-key={filename} --from-literal=project-name=kyma-project --namespace {namespace}